Guide to Year Shingle Differences

 Selecting the right shingle lifespan is not just about how long the shingles will last.
 It’s about making a decision that aligns with your long-term homeownership goals, your budget, and your region’s climate.

 A poor roofing shingle choice can lead to more frequent repairs, increased maintenance costs, and even a decline in your home’s value.
-On the other hand, choosing the right shingles can offer peace of mind, knowing that your home is well-protected and that your investment is secure.
+On the other hand, choosing the right shingles can offer peace of mind, knowing that your roof is well-protected and that your investment is secure.

 Table of Contents